Write an Insert Statement That Adds This Row to the Products Table

 SET IDENTITY_INSERT table_name OFF;

-Let's execute the following statements to insert a value for the identity column in the promotions
+Let's execute the following statements to insert a value for the identity column in the promotions table:

 Code language: SQL (Structured Query Language) ( sql )